-As an optometrist, you’ve likely heard about the importance of Professional Liability Insurance.
-Professional Liability Insurance from Lockton Affinity is critical to protect yourself and your career.
+As an optometrist, you’ve likely heard about the importance of malpractice insurance.
+Malpractice insurance from Lockton Affinity is critical to protect yourself and your career.
 But when do you choose a group policy versus an individual policy?
 It ultimately depends on your preference and your practice.
 Read on for information about both types of policies.

-If you partner with one other or multiple other optometrists, you can purchase a group professional liability policy.
+If you partner with one other or multiple other optometrists, you can purchase a group malpractice policy.
 This policy will be shared between you and the others in your group, including premium costs and policy limits.

 Because you will be sharing the policy limits with other members of your group, you will likely want to select a higher limit of liability.
 (See tips for selecting your insurance limit here).The higher the insurance limit, the higher the level of coverage.
 This will ensure everyone is covered, even in the event that a claim or multiple claims are made during a policy year.
 Because it is difficult to accurately estimate the maximum possible loss liability, professionals and organizations generally choose the highest limits of liability available to them.